-In the afternoon’s Saracen Horse Feeds intermediate I freestyle, Peter Storr (pictured below) was man of the match riding Fabioso.
+In the afternoon’s Saracen Horse Feeds intermediate I freestyle, Peter Storr (pictured right) was man of the match riding Fabioso.
 From mid-draw he set an unassailably high bar of 75.45%.

 “I love doing the music classes and he went really well,” enthused Peter, who used music from the Greek popstar Yanni.